From Database Records

 collects

-any collection to any database, standard, collection or policy
+any collection to any database, standard, collection, policy, or FAIRassist record

 This relationship is not accessible from a database record; however, any collections that include your record will be automatically displayed.